-Sometimes, the perfect meal includes a large platter of falafel or beef shawarma with homemade pita bread, pickled turnips, Lebanese garlic sauce and tahini sauce, with a side of tabouli and some delicious homemade hummus.
+Very few things are better than a bowl of homemade hummus, served with pita chips or warm fresh pita on a mezze platter.
 Sounds like a foodie heaven, right?
 Hummus is a healthy vegan snack that’s packed with protein.
 You can make a batch and enjoy it through the week.

 Table Of Contents:

 One of the basics of Middle Eastern cuisine, hummus (literally meaning "chickpeas") is a common addition to an appetizer spread or as a side with many dishes.
 These days there are different variations and flavors of this creamy chickpea dip such as harissa, roasted garlic and roasted red pepper.
 You should check out our loaded hummus, it's so good!